zohra-b/S19---Hackaton-F5-Globant-/README.md

 ## Usage

-- For administrators, navigate to the administrator dashboard to manage services.
+- For service provides: navigate to their personal dashboard to upload and manage services listed, reply to user questions, and arrange service provisions
-- For users, browse available services, select desired ones, and proceed with the purchase.
+- For users: browse available services, choose favorites, contact service providers, and contract service providers

-## Project Structure
+## Structure

 - **src/components:** Reusable React components.
 - **src/pages:** Top-level components representing different pages of the application.